mathieuTrunet/respify/README.md

 ## Acknowledgments

-- Built with TypeScript and modern JavaScript
+- Built with vanilla JavaScript, ESNext features, chrome extension API
 - Inspired by the needs of TailwindCSS developers
-- Icon designed by [Designer Name]
+- Icons from [Lucide](https://lucide.dev/), extension icons made with Canvas